tapnair/apper/docs/source/sample/commands.rst

 on_input_changed
 ^^^^^^^^^^^^^^^^

-The :func:`on_input_changed <apper.Fusion360CommandBase.on_input_changed>` function is executed when the user changes any input value in your ui.
+The :meth:`.Fusion360CommandBase.on_input_changed` function is executed when the user changes any input value in your ui.
 This function is typically used to make adjustments to the user interface itself.
 For example you may want to hide or show certain options based on another input such as a checkbox for "advaced options" or something along those lines.
 In this case we are updating the text box text with the object type of whatever the user has selected.
 Note code in this method will not affect the graphics window.
-If you want to update the displayed geometry you should use the :func:`on_preview <apper.Fusion360CommandBase.on_preview>` method.
+If you want to update the displayed geometry you should use the :meth:`.Fusion360CommandBase.on_preview` method.